Sam Mitchell (EastEnders): Reception

 Ruth Deller, of entertainment website lowculture.co.uk, criticised Sam's return in 2009, branding it as unsuccessful and also stating: 'Danniella Westbrook is doing her best, but the scriptwriters don't seem to know who Sam is any more.
 Sam mark 1 and Sam mark 2 were very different, and Sam mark 1 rebooted seems to be a third person altogether.
 Is she a canny businesswoman or completely thick?
 Is she ugly or attractive?
 Are we supposed to be rooting for her or rallying against her?'
 She further faulted her story-'lining adding: 'Her storylines don't seem to be going anywhere and the whole return seems like it was concocted purely for headlines and not at all for story development.'

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Sam 84th on their ranked list of the best EastEnders characters of all time, calling her a "wildchild".

+After Medcalf reprised the role in 2022, viewers were in agreement that her return to playing Sam "was a real coup".
+Viewers have said that Medcalf "makes the character so watchable and multi-layered".
+Following Medcalf's break from the series, viewers and critics were glad to have her back and missed her on the series.
+Metros Maisie Spackman said that she "can't wait to see Sam back on our screens" and hoped that Medcalf would be given a huge storyline.